-Making Air Fryer Brussel Sprouts is a total game changer!
-In just 15 minutes you'll have beautifully charred, crispy-tender Brussel sprouts using just a bit of oil and no turning on the oven!
+Making Brussels Sprouts in the air fryer is a total game changer!
+In just 15 minutes you’ll have beautifully charred, crispy-tender Brussels sprouts in a creamy miso sesame glaze topped with crunchy, cheesy breadcrumbs.
+You don’t even have to turn on the oven.

 If you do turn on the oven, it's only because you're cooking up a storm so you're saving space for other things on your menu!

-They're lightly seasoned and can be eaten on their own or as a side dish.
-However, the balsamic reduction drizzled on top just takes the whole dish to another level.
+They’re lightly seasoned and can be eaten on their own or as a side dish.
+However, the miso sesame drizzled on top just takes the whole dish to another level.

 That's what's so great about this low-carb recipe.
 It's still super flavorful and you can adjust the seasonings to suit your preference!

-Why You'll Love This Air Fryer Brussel Sprouts Recipe
+Why You’ll Love This Air Fryer Brussels Sprouts Recipe

 Ingredients Needed